jbangdev/jbang-action/README.md

 Can be used directly with docker or as a GitHub Action.

-The `Dockerfile` source is located in [jbangdev/jbang](https://github.com/jbangdev/jbang/blob/master/src/main/scripts/container/Dockerfile) and are update in this repo on every tag/release of jbangdev/jbang.
+The source is located in [jbangdev/jbang](https://github.com/jbangdev/jbang/blob/master/src/main/scripts/container/) and are update in this repo on every tag/release of jbangdev/jbang.

 [Source](https://github.com/jbangdev/jbang-action)